ericcornelissen/svgo-action/CONTRIBUTING.md

 something that won't be included.
 Be sure to check if the feature hasn't been requested before.

-Once the feature you requested has been approved, you can start implementing it (if you want to do that).
-It is advised to indicate you're working on the feature so others don't start working on the same feature as you do.
-Also, don't start working on a feature which someone else is working on.
-Give everyone a chance to make contributions.

-When you open a Pull Request that implements a new feature make sure to link to the relevant feature request and explain how you implemented the feature as clearly as possible.

-> **Note** If you, for whatever reason, can no longer continue your contribution
-> please let us know.
-This gives others an opportunity to work on it.
-If we
-> don't hear from you for an extended period of time we may decide to allow
-> others to work on the feature you've been assigned to.

 ### Corrections

 Corrections, such as fixing typos or refactoring code, are important.
 For